 The Coffee Bean Tetra (Hyphessobrycon takasei) is a stunning and moderately rare addition to the aquarium hobby, making them highly sought after.
 These peaceful shoaling fish are ideally suited for mature soft water aquariums, and to maximize their comfort and safety, it's advisable to keep them in groups of six or more individuals.
 Doing so not only boosts their sense of security but also results in a more natural and effective shoal appearance.

-Coffee Bean Tetra tankmates should also be small and peaceful, as these fish are easily intimidated by bigger or more boisterous species.
-Ideal tankmates could include small Dwarf Cichlids, Corydoras catfish, some of the smaller Suckermouth Catfish and Pencilfish.
-Coffee Bean Tetras still have a pretty high price tag, but they are currently being bred in large numbers in Europe and becoming more readily available in the trade.
+When selecting tankmates for Coffee Bean Tetras, it's crucial to choose small and peaceful species that won't intimidate them.
+Ideal tankmates may include small Dwarf Cichlids, Corydoras catfish, some of the smaller Suckermouth Catfish, and Pencilfish.
+Although these Tetras still come with a relatively high price tag, they are currently being bred in large numbers in Europe, making them more readily available in the trade.

-The Coffee Bean Tetras body is quite pale; however, it can vary from almost white to pale orange with a hint of blue iridescence under the appropriate light.
-There is a significant black oval mark on the flanks behind the gill plate shaped like a coffee bean which is how this Tetra gets its common name.
-The dorsal fin also displays a dark spot with yellow colouration below it.
-The pelvic fins are yellow, and the anal fin is pale orange, and the caudal fin is also a pale yellow.
-There is a dark vertical stripe that runs through their eyes.
+Under appropriate lighting, the Coffee Bean Tetra exhibits a pale body ranging from almost white to pale orange with a hint of blue iridescence.
+This Tetra derives its name from the large black oval mark behind the gill plate shaped like a coffee bean.
+Additionally, a yellow-coloured dark spot is visible on the dorsal fin, while its pelvic fins are yellow, the anal fin is orange, and the caudal fin is yellow.
+Finally, a dark vertical stripe marks their eyes, accentuating their captivating appearance.